 Typical positions in galleries include gallery owner/director, salesperson, gallery assistant, and crater/packer.
 Taking courses in art history, history, psychology, and communications will be helpful in preparing for gallery careers; it will also be important to develop applicable business skills.
 Auction houses require a skill set similar to that of both galleries and museums; in fact, it's usually not possible to find work in this field, except at the administrative assistant level, without prior experience in sales, research, management, and museum curatorial work.

 Employers in these fields don’t generally visit college campuses to recruit; they hire as the need arises, known as “just-in-time” hiring.
 This means there’s no set time to apply for these jobs; you should begin applying no earlier than three months prior to your start availability.
 Most jobs are found through networking, so don’t neglect this aspect of the job search.
 Remember: the time to build your network of contacts is before you need it!
-Jobs can also be found by visiting dedicated sites (sites that post open positions only in a particular field), or going directly to the website of the specific museum, gallery or auction house in which you’re interested.
+Jobs can also be found by visiting dedicated sites (sites that post open positions only in a particular field (or going directly to the website of the specific organization in which you’re interested.

 Sotheby’s and Christie’s have offices abroad, and provide the opportunity for full-time employment as well.
 The majority of opportunities in museums, galleries, and auction houses are located in the United Kingdom and Western Europe, but students have also interned in museums in Argentina, Australia, Jamaica, and China.
 If you speak the language of the host country at a fluent or near-fluent level, your chances of securing an internship or job will be much greater, regardless of whether English is the country’s secondary or tertiary language.

 Graduate and Professional Programs

-Check the Harvard Funding Sources Database or the OCS Summer Funding Page to see if there are any fellowships that may fund an international internship in these areas.
+Check CARAT or the OCS Summer Funding Page to see if there are any fellowships that may fund an international internship in these areas.
 Funding for domestic internships will usually come in the form of a stipend from the organization itself.
 Many students find that planning ahead and getting a term-time job during the academic year, or signing up to work on dorm crew during Commencement, gives them the flexibility to take an unpaid internship.
 Other students may opt to find a second, paid job during the summer, though this can be tough to manage if the internship is full-time.